swiftlang/swift-evolution/proposals/0211-unicode-scalar-properties.md

 ```

 We also propose the following Boolean computed property that is generally
-useful, though it does not correspond to a named Unicode property:
+useful, though it does not correspond to a named Unicode property[^1]:

 ```swift
 extension Unicode.Scalar.Properties {